 Training and cooperation are of key importance in cyber defence which is why the Centre is organising different training opportunities.
 Currently there are four types of events in our portfolio: Cyber Defence Exercises, technical training courses, awareness training and a law seminar.
-Additionally you can find a list of cyber-related courses ofference by different organisations.
+Additionally you can find a list of cyber-related courses offered by different organisations.

 We are also contributing to the NATO Cyber Defence Exercise (Cyber Coalition) since 2009 by helping to plan, develop, and execute the exercise.
 Cyber Coalition is a procedural exercise with technical components.
 It is designed to give its participants a better understanding of NATO’s Cyber Defence capabilities and to identify areas for improvement within the NATO-wide Cyber Defence community.

 Technical courses are organised twice a year by the Centre with an aim to bring together and train computer and network security specialists.
-Currently we are offering following courses: Cyber Defence Monitoring & Security Events Management Course, Botnet Mitigation Training, Introductory Forensics Training, IT Systems Attacks and Defence, Malware and Exploits Essentials Course.
+Currently we are offering following courses: Cyber Defence Monitoring & Security Events Management Course, Botnet Mitigation Training, Introductory Digital Forensics Course, IT Systems Attacks and Defence, Malware and Exploits Essentials Course.
 You can find the course calendar or download the Course Guide for 2014 (PDF).

 Online Cyber Defence Awareness Course aims to enhance the general user’s awareness of cyber security risks and measures to mitigate those risks.
 The training audience of the awareness course includes all users of NATO networks.

 The seminar, organised together with NATO School Oberammergau and U.S. Naval War College, is targeted to military and civilian legal advisors to the armed forces, intelligence community lawyers, and other civilian attorneys in governmental billets dealing with cyber issues.
 The seminar offers an introduction to computers and computer networks, as well as to NATO´s policy and doctrine regarding cyber defence.